 This is a recipe you will want to keep on hand for special occasions, it is perfect for showers, birthdays, weddings, and having company over.
 We have even made it for Easter and dressed it up like a bunny.
-It is also a really good dessert for Hawaiian themed parties.
-But more often than not I like to make this cake for no reason at all other than I love this coconut cake.
+It’s a fun treat to serve at Hawaiian themed parties, too!

 - Separate eggs, set whites aside.